A Targeted Small Molecule Approach to Essential Tremor

 Head-to-Head Study

-Execute preclinical comparison of DK-I-56-1 vs carbamazepine.
+Execute preclinical comparison of DK-I-56-1 vs standard-of-care therapies.

 Data Generation